TimesysGit/vigiles-buildroot/Readme.md

 paths can be specified using **```BR2_EXTERNAL_VIGILES_KERNEL_CONFIG```** and **```BR2_EXTERNAL_VIGILES_UBOOT_CONFIG```**.

-The default for both paths is _```auto```_.
+The default for both paths is _```auto```_ which results in automatically using the .config from the package's configured build directory.
 It is recommended that this value is used unless it is absolutely necessary to specify an alternative path.

 ```
               *** Vigiles Kernel CVE Reporting Options ***